johnspray74/ALAExample/AbstractionLayeredArchitecture.md

 ```

 This code will instantiate an A and B and wire them together.
-The WireTo method is an extension method implemented in the libraries layer.
+The WireTo method is an extension method implemented in the foundation layer.
 Let's say the event-driven programming paradigm we are using is a simple synchronous execution model and is implemented by IEvent: